-A lot of people reach out to me to help them with their organization's marketing.
+A lot of people reach out to me to help them with their brand's marketing and community outreach.
 Most of them become my friends because of my awesome food + travel recommendations.

-I am a cause-driven professional with over 7 years of experience in Marketing and Programming over a wide range of issue areas including LGBTQ equality, civic engagement, arts and culture, and environmental advocacy at the local and national levels.
+I am a cause-driven professional with over eight years of experience in Marketing, Program development and community engagement over a wide range of social impact areas including LGBTQ equality, gender equity, arts and culture, and environmental advocacy at the local and national levels.

-Consultant charged with executing traditional and digital brand strategy and strategic marketing for socially conscious brands and nonprofits.
+I am a consultant charged with executing traditional and digital brand strategy and strategic marketing for socially conscious brands and nonprofits.
 I support social good and cultural clients by developing and leading the implementation of effective strategy and ensure that messaging and activations draw Gen X, Millennial and Gen Z audiences toward their events or programs and push audiences to action.
-My passion is working with organizations that center arts and culture or focus on advocacy in the BIPOC communities.
+My passion is working with organizations that center arts and culture or focus on advocacy and equity in the BIPOC communities.